 One thing you can do is to help promote healthy saliva flow, which in turn helps keep your breath fresh.
 You can do this by drinking lots of water, chewing gum (make sure it’s sugar-free gum though!), and sucking on mints (also sugar-free!).
 Another thing you can do is make sure your diet is full of lots of healthy fruits and vegetables.
 Alongside brushing and flossing your teeth regularly, you can use a tongue scraper to get rid of the bad-breath-causing bacteria that lives there.

-If you need more help tackling your halitosis, contact Ashley Jackson, DDS today!
+If you need more help tackling your halitosis, contact Ashley Laird, DDS today!
 We’re here to help.Contact Us